Absences and Tardies

 Throwing snowballs, sliding on ice, or climbing on snow or ice mounds (Bunker’s Hill, etc.) are not allowed.

-Leave hard balls and other hazardous play equipment at home.
+Leave hard balls and hazardous play equipment at home.
 Keep bicycles locked and in the bike racks throughout the school day.

 Practice safety and courtesy in all games and on all playground equipment.
-Use playground structures only during assigned periods.
+Use playground only during assigned periods.

 - There should be no climbing on playground structures where it is not designated to do so.
 Students should never stand atop of any structure or jump from the structures.